samu8991/Modelling_prj/projectII/report.md

 ![](img/Grafico2_GDE.png)

 We can see that the trends of GDE for each node in the experimet one are equidistant from each other, because all weights are set to 1.
 On the other hand in the *experiment 2* we can notice that the GDE trend of nodes 6 collapses on the GDE trend of node 5.
-The reason of this behaviour is that, for this experiment we set $w_{6,5}=100$ .
+The reason for this behaviour is that, for this experiment we set $w_{6,5}=100$ .

-After the experiments described previously, we changed the network topografy, by adding a forward edge.
-From that experiment we noticed that the node, that receive the information thanks to the forward edge, reduces its convergence time in according to "euristich " rules.
+After the experiments described previously, we changed the network topology, by adding a forward edge.
+From that experiment we noticed that the node, that receive the information thanks to the forward edge, reduces its convergence time in according to some sort of rule.

 ### Observation 3
 *If in a chain structure, like the one described previously, we add a forward edge from node $i$ to node $j$, the improvment on convergence time of node j depends on:*